Jangberry/Spamdeck/README.md

 ## Change logs

+### From V1.3, See commits and/or realeases changelogs

 ### V1.2.1
 - fix autoscroll with ad (it became a bit more visible, so I'll put a switch to unactivate ad in next update ;) )